* Updated 02/16/2021 *

 Please contact Theresa or Helina for more information.

-Aftershock (our youth ministry) is online every Friday.
+Aftershock (our youth ministry) is now meeting in person every Friday.
 Please contact Pastor Rod for Zoom Information.

 All of our small groups are online.
 Please contact Roger Lee if you are interested in getting involved